[0:35] Tell us about TheRetirementGuys.org

 BB: Give us a little overview or TheRetirementGuys.org.

-MG: We help people make smart decisions about retirement and money.
+MG: We help people to make smart decisions about retirement and money.
+Those starting to thinking about their retirement also really need to talk with someone about Financial Planning.
 We also try to make sure that they have true diversification so that they don’t put all their eggs in one basket.
-We want to make sure we have low fees or low fees in retirement planning because the hidden fees cost people.
+For example, people are usually aware of things like a 401(k), but do they know that they could also prepare for retirement by investing in stocks?
+Especially if they use an online broker comparison, or Online Broker Vergleich, to find the best stock brokers.
+The point to be taken from this is that there are lots of possibilities to make yourself financially secure in your future.
+We also want to make sure we have low fees or low fees in retirement planning because the hidden fees cost people.
 Overall, we just want to make sure people are situated for all the things that could come at them in retirement.

 BB: When you say true diversification, what do you mean by that?
 If I have a number of mutual funds, is that considered true diversification?